 - patience level and proactive attitude

-Whatever your work format, whether employee or entrepreneur, approach your career or design your business in a way that harmonizes with your wellness.
+Whatever your work format, whether employee or entrepreneur, approach your career or design your business in a way that harmonizes with your well-being.
+Otherwise how can it be sustainable?

-Sooo…do I miss travelling?
-Yes please…but I didn’t so much for a while.
+Do I miss travelling?
+Sometimes…but I didn’t so much for a while.
 There were a few trips in between and those were cool.
-Travel before 2012 meant shuttle, hotel and stage straight from and before the airport – sometimes after a quick trip to the mall.
+Travel before 2012 meant shuttle, hotel and stage straight from and before the airport – sometimes after a quick trip to shop.
+The cost of living in Barbados is high as a kite so any opportunity to buy basics or things like olive oil is saving spending a small fortune in the long-run.
 My passport was constantly perched in my purse, ready for those calls that could come at any time, quickly followed by a ticket and plump itinerary.
-God willing, the next time/s I travel, it will include some exploring, r&r, charitable work, hot drink sipping and floral dress shopping along the way.
+The next time I travel, it will include some exploring in creation, refreshment and fabric shopping along the way.
+Until then, I’m giving thanks and enjoying redecorating my creative space in the house.

 Related post: Pacing Household Duties With Work Tasks